 - Number of listings, number of sold homes, number under contract and contingent, all used in comparisons.

 - Number of homes listed and sold by price ranges and by number of bedrooms

 - and much more.

 Agents have lots of data at their disposal to help buyers and sellers understand what’s going on in their local market.
-We study the data every month when it comes out.
-It helps tremendously when we’re trying to understand the local market trends to help our clients.
+We study the data every month when it comes out (and some of us write a synopsis of what it means:) It helps tremendously when we’re trying to understand the local market trends to help our clients.

 All of these statistics together show a picture of the market that helps a seller determine a listing price and strategy.
 They can give the best advice to a buyer on an offer price to get the home of their dreams.

 All real estate is local.
-Whatever the headlines say about real estate nationally or in any other place, the stats that really matter are right here in Frederick County.
-Like many things, real estate is about supply and demand.
+Whatever the headlines say about real estate nationally or in any other place, the statistics that really matter are right here in central Maryland.
+Real estate is about supply and demand.
 The days on market statistics shed a lot of light on the local supply and demand.

 In conclusion, the days on market metric is a valuable tool for both home buyers and sellers in the real estate market.
 For buyers, it provides insight into the demand and competitiveness of the market, allowing them to make more informed decisions and potentially negotiate better deals.
 For sellers, it offers a gauge of market activity and helps them set realistic expectations for the time it may take to sell their property.
 Overall, understanding the days on market metric can be beneficial for all parties involved in the real estate transaction process.